hyundai-robotics/doc-hi6-pickit/01_env/1-hw/README.md

    <img src="../../_assets/04_hardware_net.png" height=310hv>

 2. For other network ranges
-   - You can use the general-purpose LAN port of Hi6 COM for connection.
+   - You can use the general-purpose LAN port of ${cont_model} COM for connection.
    - Example) If the video server host address is 192.168.1.100 and the communication port is 8070:
      1. Configure the gateway of the video server
         - Set the gateway of the video server to match the IP address of the controller you want to connect to.